A Brief Guide to Self-Help Classics

-From Dale Carnegie's How to Win Friends and Influence People
+From How to Win Friends and Influence People to The Chimp Paradox

 An entertaining, accessible companion, for readers of self-help books and sceptics alike.
 The titles include classics on achieving success, confidence and happiness, mindfulness, how to change your life, self-control, overcoming anxiety and self-esteem issues and stress relief.